briansunter/graph/site/content/pages/Werner Herzog Rules for Filmmaking.md

 source: https://www.amazon.com/exec/obidos/ASIN/B00KEW6ACQ/ref=nosim/0sil8
 tags:
 categories:
-lastMod: 2022-10-04
+lastMod: 2022-10-11
 ---
-Werner Herzog is a german filmmaker who has produced, written, and directed more than sixty feature and documentary films.
+Werner Herzog is a German filmmaker who has produced, written, and directed more than sixty feature and documentary films.
 I really appreciate his unconventional creativity, as well as the sound of his voice.

-He's known for producing ambitious experimental films, like "Grizzly Man", a documentary about a grizzly bear expert.
+He's known for producing ambitious experimental films, like "Grizzly Man", a documentary about a grizzly bear expert (who was eaten by a grizzly bear)

 I'm excited to watch his new movie, "Theatre of Thought" about brain computer interfaces and consciousness.